-Unfortunately, the public dialogue over this letter hasn't resulted in any epiphanies.
-Wonkette treats Joshua Boston snidely, of course, but gun control advocates like me must realize that Joshua Boston is not the problem.
-It's the revolting level of militarization that dominates American society from the top down -- from the federal government down -- that makes letters like this one possible.
+Unfortunately, the public dialogue over this letter hasn’t resulted in any epiphanies.
+Wonkette treats Joshua Boston snidely in the article linked above — but gun control advocates like me must realize that Joshua Boston is not the problem.
+It’s the revolting level of militarization that dominates American society from the top down — from the federal government down — that makes letters like this one possible.

-I'm glad the United States of America is currently talking about gun control, and I'm even glad that Corporal Joshua Boston is speaking up.
-We all need to start drawing down, but let's face facts: it's not going to be Corporal Joshua Boston who puts his weapons down first.
+I’m glad the United States of America is currently talking about gun control, and I’m even glad that Corporal Joshua Boston is speaking up.
+I disagree with him, but every voice deserves to be heard.
+We all need to start drawing down, but let’s face facts: it’s not going to be Corporal Joshua Boston who puts his weapons down first.
 Not in this paranoid nation.